SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 and

-With the calculator in degrees and using the arccosine, we find x = 45o, which indicates a reference angle of 45o.
+With the calculator in degrees and using the arccosine, we find x = 45o and x = 135o, which indicates a reference angle of 45o in both cases.

-We need to find angles located in QI and QIV that have a reference angle of 45o.
-We find the solutions for the angle x on the interval to be as follows.
+We need to find angles located in QI, QII, QIII, and QIV that have a reference angle of 45o.
+We find the solutions for the angle x on the interval to be as follows:

 Solution in QI: